 Streaming with NordVPN is smooth sailing.
 The VPN used to take several attempts to access streaming services.
 As of now, you don’t have to switch between servers to access your favorite streaming service.

-NordVPN gets you into most streaming services on the first attempt, including Netflix, BBC iPlayer, HBO Max, Amazon Prime Video and Disney Bundle.
+NordVPN gets you into most streaming services on the first attempt, including Netflix, BBC iPlayer, Max, Amazon Prime Video and Disney Bundle.
 The NordLynx protocol is also incredibly fast and delivers buffering-free streams.
 As a result, NordVPN wins this category.

 NordVPN and Surfshark have comparable download speeds and solid security — the perfect combination for fast and secure torrent downloads.
 However, on paper, NordVPN boasts an advantage, thanks to its torrenting-optimized P2P servers.